SystemsApproach/book/foundation/performance.rst

 with a 100-ms RTT than it will on an across-the-room channel with a 1-ms RTT.
-Whether the channel is 1 Mbps or 100 Mbps is relatively insignificant, however, since the former implies that the time to transmit a byte (``Transmit``) is 8 μs and the latter implies ``Transmit`` = 0.08 μs.
+Whether the channel is 1 Mbps or 100 Mbps is relatively insignificant, however, since the former implies that the time to transmit a byte (``Transmit``) is 1 μs and the latter implies ``Transmit`` = 0.01 μs.

 In contrast, consider a digital library program that is being asked to fetch a 25-megabyte (MB) image—the more bandwidth that is available, the faster it will be able to return the image to the user.
 Here, the bandwidth of the channel dominates performance.
 To see this, suppose that the channel has a bandwidth of 10 Mbps.
-It will take 20 seconds to transmit the image (25 × 10\ :sup:`6` × 8-bits / (10 × 10\ :sup:`6` Mbps = 20 seconds), making it relatively unimportant if the image is on the other side of a 1-ms channel or a 100-ms channel; the difference between a 20.001-second response time and a 20.1-second response time is negligible.
+It will take 2.5 seconds to transmit the image (25 × 10\ :sup:`6` × 8-bits / (10 × 10\ :sup:`6` × 8-bits = 2.5 seconds), making it relatively unimportant if the image is on the other side of a 1-ms channel or a 100-ms channel; the difference between a 2.501-second response time and a 2.6-second response time is negligible.

 .. _fig-latency: